 Most people are familiar with the parties having a role in the transaction.
 The real estate agent is the most known face in the transaction.
 Then, the mortgage company provides the money needed to bankroll the transaction.
 And the title company ensures that all aspects of the transaction are completed and that the title is clear to pass from the seller to the purchaser.

 So, what party makes sure the value of the property is in line with the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal First, Inc. will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes used when a neighborhood has a reasonable number of rental properties.
 In this situation, the amount of income the real estate produces is factored in with income produced by neighboring properties to give an indicator of the current value.